‘The Birthday’ Director Eugenio Mira and Star Corey Feldman On Resurrecting Their Cult Classic

 It’s incredible.
 It’s like how can somebody that young can be so natural and exude that confidence?
 We couldn’t believe that we had Corey playing the protagonist of The Birthday.
 This is the guy who made all these things, and he’s here going from one place to another and doing it apparently effortlessly.

-The Birthday comes back to select theaters on October 11, 2024.
+The Birthday comes back to select theaters this month and hits VOD on October 29, 2024.